September 2018 Microsoft 365 Updates

 The new sites users create will have the modern user experiences for the home page, lists, libraries, and, if they’re not connected with a Group, will function as a standalone site collection.

-From an admin perspective, IT establishes both who can create Office 365 Groups and who can create SharePoint sites.
-With this change, admins can now allow more users to create modern team sites even if those users are not enabled to create Office 365 Groups, all the while keeping your governance plan intact.
+From an admin perspective, IT establishes both who can create Microsoft 365 Groups and who can create SharePoint sites.
+With this change, admins can now allow more users to create modern team sites even if those users are not enabled to create Microsoft 365 Groups, all the while keeping your governance plan intact.

 Moving to the cloud increases flexibility for employees and reduces IT cost, but it also introduces new challenges and complexities for keeping your organization secure.
 To be able to get the full benefit of cloud applications, an IT team must find the right balance of supporting access while maintaining control, to protect you data.